How to Make Cayenne Pepper Powder

 This year I grew both cayenne and paprika peppers.

-I'd like to be able to grow the things I use most, instead of being dependent on the grocery store.
+I'd like to be able to grow more of the things we use most, instead of being dependent on the grocery store.
 (If you're interested, here are 25 things I no longer buy at the grocery store.)

-A member of the Solanaceae family along with other peppers, cayenne peppers (Capsicum annuum) has many health benefits [source] such as:
+A member of the Solanaceae family along with other peppers, cayenne peppers (Capsicum annuum) may be beneficial [source] in the following situations:

-• treatment for psoriasis as a topical cream
+• may help as a treatment for psoriasis as a topical cream

 • digestive aid